-Finally, Dahlet Qorrot Bay has a small sandy beach that is much more secluded and only really the locals know of.
+Finally, Dahlet Qorrot Bay has a small sandy beach that is much more secluded, and only really the locals know of it.
 Highly recommended for an early morning swim.
 Peaceful, quiet, clean – a stunning little bay.

 Imgarr ix-Xini, for example, is a secluded pebbled beach at the end of a long gorge and is a good spot for both swimming and diving.
 The movie By the Sea, starring Angelina Jolie and Brad Pitt was partially filmed at Mgarr ix-Xini in 2014.

 Ix-Xatt l-Ahmar is another undiscovered spot ideal for swimming and diving.
 Divers should take note – the crystal clear waters hide the wreck of an old ferryboat called ‘Ix-Xlendi’ which lies just beyond the bay.

 The area of Dwejra is known for its small bay (“Inland sea”) surrounded by tall cliffs (a nice spot for swimming and snorkeling in a unique location) and was the site where the Azure Window (a naturally formed arch on the rocky coastline) once stood.